Skip to main content

 General Collection Guidelines

-The Statistics Liaison at WVU Libraries selects materials to support the research needs of WVU undergraduates; MS and Ph.D. students; teaching faculty; and other researchers.
+The collections strategist at WVU Libraries selects materials to support the research needs of WVU undergraduates; MS and Ph.D. students; teaching faculty; and other researchers.

 Statistics research at WVU focuses on pure and applied statistics.
 This research includes biostatistics, biometrics, data analysis, machine learning, experimental design, mixture modeling, and Bayesian inference.
 Other areas of research include bioinformatics, environmental statistics, and statistics education.